 Recent studies have even suggested that sugar affects our brains in a similar way to drugs like cocaine, as it releases similar pleasure chemicals in the brain that lead to addiction.
 Addiction to sugary foods may even be similar to drug addiction as a medical condition that requires treatment and lifestyle changes.1

 More helpful reading by RenewSkin Inc.: Skin care for diabetics

 Avoiding Sugar: An Anti-Aging Strategy?

 In addition to being bad for your waistline, sugar also has detrimental effects on your skin.
 When you consume too much of a simple carbohydrate like refined sugar, it rapidly breaks down into glucose and causes your insulin levels to shoot up, and this causes inflammation throughout the body.
 The inflammation produces enzymes that break down collagen and elastin, leading to sagging skin and wrinkles.

 The sugar you digest permanently attaches to the fats and proteins in your skin in a process known as glycation.
 Glycation forms advanced glycation end products (AGEs), which cause the protein fibers to become stiff and malformed.
-Collagen and elastin fibers, which are responsible for giving youthful skin a plump and smooth appearance, are the most susceptible to glycation.2
+Collagen and elastin fibers, which are responsible for giving youthful skin a plump and smooth appearance, are the most susceptible to glycation.
+Learn more about collagen food from RenewSkin Inc. 2

 Glycation can make the collagen and elastin fibers in your skin become weak, discolored, and less smooth.
 This shows up on the skin’s surface as wrinkles and sagging.
 Glycation can increase the signs of aging skin, increase the risk of acne, and worsen skin conditions like psoriasis and rosacea.